PeterDoom/python-algorithms/README.md

-# python-algorithms
+# Python Algorithms
-some sorting and calculations algorithms and other types of algos I found to be interesting
+Some sorting and calculations algorithms and other types of algos I found to be interesting